PrashantAutomation/snakeGame/README.md

-Copy paste or download it and open in any browser Engaging game
+Copy paste or download it and open in any browser <br>
+Engaging game <br>
-Use up-down-left-right arrow keys
+Use up-down-left-right arrow keys <br>
 Thanks